-The Commonwealth stemmed from the decolonization of the British Empire through increased self-governance of its territories.
-The member states have no legal obligations to one another but are connected through historical ties and use of the English language.
-Members states also have shared values of democracy, human rights, and the rule of law, as outlined in the Commonwealth Charter.
+Member states of the Commonwealth have no legal obligations to one another but are connected through historical ties and use of the English language.
+Member states also have shared values of democracy, human rights, and the rule of law, as outlined in the Commonwealth Charter.

-The Commonwealth was created in 1926 through the Balfour Declaration at the Imperial Conference, originally called the British Commonwealth of Nations, and was formalized by the United Kingdom in 1931.
+The Commonwealth was created in 1926 through the Balfour Declaration at the Imperial Conference and was formalized by the United Kingdom in 1931.
 The modern Commonwealth was constituted in 1949 by the London Declaration, which was signed by eight countries: the United Kingdom, Australia, New Zealand, South Africa, India, Pakistan, Ceylon (Sri Lanka), and Canada.
 The London Declaration established the member states as “free and equal.”

-The Commonwealth was first headed by King George VI.
-After his passing, Queen Elizabeth II became the Head of the Commonwealth.
+The Commonwealth was initially headed by King George VI of England.
+After his passing in 1952, Queen Elizabeth II became the Head of the Commonwealth.
 The Commonwealth member countries choose who becomes the Head of the Commonwealth, it is not automatically passed between the British Royal Family, or between countries with royal families.
 That said, upon Queen Elizabeth II's death in 2022, her son, King Charles III, became head of the Commonwealth, as decided by the Commonwealth leaders in 2018.

 Membership requirements have changed several times since the establishment of the Commonwealth.
-While the Commonwealth originally required dominionhood for membership, it changed to requiring new members must have a direct constitutional link to current members, “as a general rule.”
-Despite this, in 1995, Mozambique became the first country to join the Commonwealth without having a direct link to a member.
+While the Commonwealth originally required dominionhood for membership, it changed to requiring new members to have a direct constitutional link to current members “as a general rule.”
+Thanks to this looser interpretation, Mozambique in 1995 became the first country to join the Commonwealth without having a direct link to a member.

 The leaders of each member country meet every two years at the Commonwealth Heads of Government Meeting (CHOGM).
 The meetings are used as a way to discuss policies and problems affecting the member countries.